Blake-Allan-Smith/Mass.-General-Hospital-KPI-Dashboard/README.md

 # Assumptions
 - The readmission rates are based on a 30-day interval for returning patients.
 - Encounters are considered readmissions regardless of previous reason for visit.
-- Drop in readmission rate on 2020 onwards was assumed to be caused by the pandemic.
+- Drop-in readmission rate in 2020 onwards was assumed to be caused by the pandemic.
 - Length of stay calculations only include encounters labeled as inpatient admissions.
 - Cost data reflects a spike in expenses during the pandemic period (2020), which may not represent typical operational conditions.